Ford Scorpio: Merkur Scorpio

-The Merkur Scorpio was a North American version of the European Scorpio Mk I. The car was offered at select Lincoln–Mercury dealerships from 1988–1989.
+The Merkur Scorpio was a North American version of the European Scorpio Mk I. The car was offered at select Lincoln–Mercury dealerships from 1988 to 1989.

 The Merkur Scorpio was only offered with the Cologne 2.9L V6 engine with some detail differences from the contemporary Fords.
 Adapted to meet American emissions requirements, the Merkur version of the Scorpio produced 140 hp when introduced to the North American market in 1988.

 The vast majority were fitted with the A4LD four speed automatic transmission, and the rest received the T-9 five speed manual transmission.
 Only automatic versions of the Scorpio were available in Canada.
-The car was marketed as an upscale, mid size luxury car, but never achieved the market impact that the Ford Motor Company hoped for.
+The car was marketed as an upscale, mid-size luxury car, but never achieved the market impact that the Ford Motor Company hoped for.
 Ford dropped the Merkur nameplate altogether after 1989.

 Facelifted model

 The model was a facelifted Mark I with changed grille, headlights, rear lights, bonnet and dashboard.
-It went on sale in March 1992, at the same time that an estate model (first shown in London at the October 1991 British Motor Show) was added to the range.
+It went on sale in March 1992, at the same time that an estate model (first shown in October 1991 at the London Motorfair) was added to the range.

 The outdated Peugeot XD3 diesel engine was also replaced by a more powerful unit from Italian VM Motori.
 This facelift realigned the look of the Granada with the forthcoming Mondeo, and kept styling cues coherent across the model range.